 | Cal.com | Free–$15/user/mo | Scheduling links and booking | Open-source Calendly alternative, not daily planning |

-Clockwise started with the same core idea as Reclaim — protect focus time — but it’s evolved into more of a team scheduling tool.
-Where Reclaim is about your habits, Clockwise is about finding time across an entire team’s calendars.
+Clockwise used to belong near the top of this list.
+It started with the same core idea as Reclaim, protect focus time, but evolved into more of a team scheduling tool.
+Where Reclaim was about your habits, Clockwise was about finding time across an entire team’s calendars.

 Motion